rsksmart/devportal-1.0/content/rsk-devportal/solutions/3xpl.md

 ### Key Features

-- Support for over 40 blockchains in a single explorer
+- Support for Rootstock, and other blockchains in a single explorer
 - No advertisements for a cleaner user experience
 - Fast performance
 - Open-source for verifiable data